Materials @ apl

 6. Notary public and Voter registrationWe generally have a staff Notary and a Voter Registrar on duty between the hours of 9:00 a.m . - 4:30 p.m.
 Monday – Friday, but please call first to make sure a staff member is on duty before you arrive (309) 697-3822.
 For a Notary Public, you’ll want to bring your unsigned document along with a form of ID.
 To Register to Vote, you’ll want to bring 2 forms of ID with one showing your current address.

-7. Internet computersThe library has 19 internet computers available for public use.
-Access to the World Wide Web, Microsoft Office (Word, Excel, PowerPoint, Access), and resume writing software is available on all public computers.
+7. Internet computersThe library has 9 internet computers available for public use.
+Access to the World Wide Web, Microsoft Office (Word, Excel, PowerPoint, Access), and resume writing software is available on some public computers.
 Computer & Internet Policy

 8. Free wireless network (Wi-Fi)